 If you started your course prior to September 2018 different funding applies

-From September 2012 new part time students will be able to apply for a tuition fee loan from Student Finance of up to £6,935, depending on the actual tuition fee for your course.
+From September 2018 new, eligible, home fee status, part time undergraduate students studying their first degree, will be able to apply for both a tuition fee loan and maintenance loan from Student Finance.
+The amount you can borrow depends on the course intensity and your household income.

 You will begin to make repayments to the loan in the April four years after the start of your course.
 The amount you repay per month depends on your income.